DylanTao/DylanTao/README.md

 - I am a rising senior at UCSD, double majoring in Data Science and Probability & Statistics, minoring in Economics.
 - I have industry experience designing Data-centric MLOps solutions for Manufacturing applications and automating data analysis & visualization pipelines.
-- My research investigates how to enable ML models with an intuitive human-like 3D physical understanding; my interest is in applying them to various downstream tasks in domains including autonomous driving, robotics, design, and architecture.
+- My research investigates how to enable ML models with an intuitive human-like 3D physical understanding.
+I am interested in its downstream application in various domains, including autonomous driving, robotics, design, and architecture.

 <br>